LHBank/WMarjoribanksPhotography/README.md

 # William Marjoribanks | Photography Website

 Welcome to William Marjoribanks' Photography website.
 It has been designed by William Marjoribanks, a Full Stack Web Development student at Code Institute, Dublin.
-It has been designed to be responsive and accessible across vairous devices and marketed toward those interested in viewing a photography portfolio.
+It has been designed to be responsive and accessible across various devices and marketed toward those interested in viewing a photography portfolio.

 ## User Experience (UX)